ktro2828/mmros/README.md

    colcon build --symlink-install --cmake-args -DCMAKE_BUILD_TYPE=Release
    ```

-5. (OPTIONAL) Build Only Specific Model
+5. (OPTIONAL) Build Only Specific Project

    Note that `<PROJECT_NAME>` represents the name of the particular package under the `projects` directory.